Ishq Zahe Naseeb: Plot

 A series of flashbacks show the story of a woman named Shakra, who was a maid at Sameer's house.
-Shakra got raped by Ehsaan, Sameer's father and as a result, Shakra gave birth to a baby boy.
-The boy was ordered to be killed, and Shakra got mentally disturbed.
-She was thrown out of the house.
-A few years later, Ehsaan threw his wife, Suraiya, out of the house accusing her of cheating on him and married a greedy woman named Sabiha who worked as a secretary in his office.
+Ehsaan, Sameer's father, raped Shakra and she gives birth to a baby boy.
+The boy was ordered to be killed, and Shakra became mentally disturbed.
+She was expelled from the house.
+A few years later, Ehsaan threw his wife, Suraiya, out of the house, accusing her of cheating on him, and married Sabiha, who worked as a secretary in his office.
 Shakra returns from the mental asylum where she may have been sexually abused and poisons Ehsaan as a revenge for killing her child and raping her.
 Shakra returns to work in the house.

 Sabiha starts to lock both Sameer and Shakra in the exact basement where Shakra was raped.
 While Shakra looks after Sameer, due to her own mental health issue, she poisons Sameer against men.
 Shakra starts to obsess over Sameer and begins to dress him up as a girl, calling him Sameera, developing his disorder of split personality.
-One day, Sabiha discovers this, and thinks of Shakra as a characterless woman as she is obsessing over him.
+One day, Sabiha discovers this and thinks of Shakra as a characterless woman as she is obsessing over him.
 Sabiha has Shakra arrested and sent to jail.
 Sabiha comes to visit her, presumably when she discovers Sameer's disorder.
 Shakra tells her how she killed Ehsan but makes Sabiha promise not to tell Sameer as he loves her and she loves him.
-Later, flashback shows that her baby was not killed, but was taken by Ehsan's bodyguard who embraced the baby after not being able to kill the child as ordered.
+Later, a flashback shows that her baby was not killed but was taken by Ehsan's bodyguard, who embraced the baby after not being able to kill the child as ordered.
 Therefore, bodyguard lies to Ehsan that the baby has been killed.

-It is later shown in the drama that Shakra is the illusion which Sameer sees because of his traumatic past.
+It is later shown in the drama that Shakra is the illusion that Sameer sees because of his traumatic past.